chnrv99/chnrv99/README.md

 # Hey there! 👋 I'm Nishanth
-- I am currently in my pre-final year at VIT Chennai, pursuing B.Tech CSE
+- I am currently in my final year at VIT Chennai, pursuing B.Tech CSE
 - An open source enthuiast, contributed to organizations like CYSCOM VIT Chennai, Tor Project, OWASP, etc.
 - I like to dance, and my celebrity crush is, **Drumroll, please...** 🥁 Cristiano Ronaldo SIUUUUUUUUUU!
 - I am that type of guy, who likes to socialise and have fun!
 Feel free to contact me at my socials!!